trunglehuynh/Computer-Graphic-Project-1/README.md

 # Computer-Graphic-Project-1
-This project use basic function in OpenGL
+This project use basic functions in OpenGL